-For more information on the TCONFIG8 and TCONFIGW Files, please refer to Volume II of this manual
+For more information on the TCONFIG8 and TCONFIGW Files, please refer to the Thoroughbred Basic Customization and Tuning Guide - System Files.

 - Establish site naming conventions for task IDs.
 By default, the Terminal/Model Codes screen, which displays task IDs and their associated terminal definitions, starts with 8 task IDs, numbered T0 through T7.
 You can specify a task ID with the Xx format: - X is an uppercase letter.
 Valid values are T, U, V, W, X, Y, Z, A, B, E, H, I, J, K, and M. - x is a numeral, an uppercase letter, or a lowercase letter.
 Valid values are 0 through 9, A through Z, and a through z.